Gluten Free Chocolate Bowls Recipe

 The scallops don’t all have to be the same height so don’t obsess too much over this.

-Place the chocolate covered balloons on a baking sheet lined with waxed paper pressing down gently to form a flat bottom.
+Place the chocolate-covered balloons on a baking sheet lined with waxed paper.
+Press down gently to form a flat bottom.
 Refrigerate or freeze for about 30 minutes.

 When the bowls have chilled, grasp the balloon just under the knot and hold firmly.

-Take a pair of scissors and snip off the knot but hold the balloon firmly to control how slowly you let out the air.
+Take a pair of scissors and snip off the knot.
+Hold the balloon firmly to control how slowly you let out the air.

-Slowly release the air, too fast and the bowl might break.
-Take out the balloon and voila! a pretty little chocolate bowl.
-If the deflated balloon sticks to the bottom of the bowl, just pop in the freezer for a few minutes and it will come right out.
+Slowly release the air.
+Too fast and the bowl might break.
+Take out the balloon and voila!
+A pretty little chocolate bowl.
+If the deflated balloon sticks to the bottom, just pop it in the freezer for a few minutes and it will come right out.
 These can be made ahead and stored in the fridge or freezer.

 Fill with whatever your heart desires and be ready to take your bows at the dinner table!